mokyen/okyensourcesoftware/docs/godbolt_cmake_gtest.md

 ### The Starter Example

 To get you up and running quickly, I've prepared a [starter example project](https://godbolt.org/z/5GYb95sz9).
 This example demonstrates the key components needed to use Gtest with CMake in Compiler Explorer.
+A big 'thank you' to RF and French Joe for figuring this out initially!

 ### Key Components of the Setup